AutoMapper/AutoMapper.Collection.EFCore/README.md

 How to get it
 --------------------------------
-Use NuGet Package Manager to install the package or use any of the following command in NuGet Package Manager Console.
+Use NuGet Package Manager to install the package or use any of the following commands in NuGet Package Manager Console.

 ```
 PM> Install-Package AutoMapper.Collection.EntityFrameworkCore